eslint/eslint/docs/src/rules/no-restricted-imports.md

 :::

-You may also specify a custom message for a particular module simply using `name` and `message` properties inside an object, where the value of the `name` property will be the name of the module and `message` property will contain the custom message.
-The custom message will be appended to the default error message:
+You may also specify a custom message for a particular module using the `name` and `message` properties inside an object, where the value of the `name` is the name of the module and `message` property contains the custom message.
+(The custom message is appended to the default error message from the rule.)

 ```json
 "no-restricted-imports": ["error", {